Skip to main content Skip to navigation

 Is this the same as Risk Assessment?

-A department may assess H&S risks to promote a safe working environment.
-Risk management via a risk register allows for risks to strategic outcomes to be considered and managed.
+A department may assess Health & Safety risks, such as slips, trips and falls, to promote a safe working environment.
+This is different to risk management via a risk register, which allows for risks to strategic outcomes to be managed.

 How do we embed risk management?